Visas are required for travel to Tajikistan; in addition a special permit

-However, current policy is not consistent and hardly helps simplify the procedures, because if you read the Embassy websites carefully you will see that to benefit from the $25 (sometimes €25) visa fee you actually must obtain a visa support letter, which entails contacting a travel agency in Tajikistan and paying whatever fee they apply for this service.
-See May 2011 UPDATE at the top of this page.
+However, current policy is not consistent and hardly helps simplify the procedures, because if you read the Embassy websites carefully you will see that to benefit from the $25 (sometimes €25) visa fee you actually must obtain a visa support letter, which entails contacting a travel agency in Tajikistan and paying whatever fee they apply for this service - but see 3 June 2014 UPDATE at the top of this page.
 Without a visa support letter, a one-month visa costs $65 (sometimes €65).